Healthier Kids, Happier Futures

 A Day in the Field

-During a typical screening day, our Congo team would hit the ground running by 7:30 AM to set up four specialized outdoor tents on school property:
+During a typical screening day, our Congo team would hit the ground running by 7:30 AM to set up four specialised outdoor tents on school property:

-Station 1: Growth Tracking – Registration and taking key measurements like weight, height, and BMI percentiles.
+Station 1: Growth Tracking – Registration and taking measurements such as mid-arm circumference and BMI percentiles.

-Station 2: Vision Clinic – Comprehensive vision screenings and professional eye examinations.
+Station 2: Vision Screening – Comprehensive eye examinations

-Station 3: Dental & Medical Screenings – Private examination areas tailored for boys and girls, combined with lively lessons on proper dental hygiene while students waited.
+Station 3: Dental & Medical Screenings – Examination areas tailored for boys and girls, combined with lively lessons on proper dental hygiene while students waited.

-Station 4: Celebration & Check-out – Every student walked away with a health certificate promoting nutritious living, an educational children’s magazine, and a parent notification letter detailing any recommended medical follow-ups.
+Station 4: Celebration & Check-out – Every student walked away with a health certificate promoting healthy living, an educational children’s magazine, and a parent notification letter detailing any recommended medical follow-ups.

 The energy was infectious.
 The kids even surprised us with a beautiful, handmade poster for Journée Universelle des Enfants to wish the medical team a happy World Children’s Day.